Using Apache with MySQL and PHP to Develop Web Applications

 Recently, I have installed and been using Ubuntu.
 That's a very popular Linux distribution.

 You see, I'm an old UNIX geek and I have found out that these new Linux distributions are now much more simpler to install.
 It is as simple as installing a Windows 7 operating system.
+This is very good for theordinary personal computer user.
+They ask you only the language you wish to use, they also want to know your time zone, and finally, you create a user with a password.
+This user will have administrative privileges, after a successful authentication, when required by some operations.

 Though sometimes, you really want to become root, the Super User, to perform modifications in your system.
 Otherwise, you will need to prefix every administrative commands with sudo and type your password every time administrative credentials are required.
 This can be a pain if you have several commands to execute as root.